CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 95% accurate means someone who is familiar with your penmanship, or yourself in 6 months, can read 95% of the words.
 You might add “uses the appropriate abbreviation for your chosen level,” but that is still a far cry from perfection.

-It is impossible to perfectly predict your accuracy at any speed.
-It will change with difficulty of the passage and practice with that passage.
+This course says to use speeds at which you expect a stated accuracy.
 Use your best guess.
+Your accuracy will change with the difficulty and length of a passage, and your practice with it.

 Progression milestones are 4 passages out of 5.
 Do not let the occassional difficult passage hold you back.